sgmurphy/wordpress-plugins/advanced-iframe/readme.txt

 - New: All features that modifies the iframe content (hide, modify css, onload_show_element_only, change targets/links ...) can now also be delayed with onload_resize_delay on the same domain.
 For the external workaround this was already implemented.
 - New: If enable_lazy_load is enabled the HTML lazy loading is disabled as it does not make sense to have both.
 - Fix: When you enter the URL directly in the administration WordPress replaces & with &#038; This now replaced again by & internally again.
-- Fix: "Support WP multisite" was not working in all situations when the iframe communication solution was used.
+- Fix: "Support WP multi site" was not working in all situations when the iframe communication solution was used.
 It is now only supported when using postMessage and removed for the iframe communication.
 As this feature is part of the pro version where postMessage is the recommended solution anyway, only users should be affected who forgot to switch to postMessage.
 - Fix: Resize on element resize was bound to one variable name for all iframes.
 Now every iframe on the page gets its own one.
 This prevents that 2 iframe overwrite the resize method of the other one.
 - Fix: Resize on element resize and lazy load could lead to an error as a variable was not reinitialized when the iframe code is added to the page.

 = 2022.2 =
 - Fix: The title was set to a space on all pages if use_iframe_title_for_parent was activated.
 And only on iframe pages it was set properly.
 This part of the feature was now removed again.

 = 2022.1 =
 - Fix: use_iframe_title_for_parent was rending in the free version the Javascript variable where a backup of the title is stored into the title tag.
 This does actually work for normal users.
 Still this not very nice at all.
 - Fix: use_iframe_title_for_parent was only partly working when SEO plugins where active which also modified the title.
 Now the hook pre_get_document_title is used to get the current title.